anuj-guptaa/EEG-Group7/README.md

 ## Progress - October 31, 2021
 - Dataset has been chosen
 - Group members have read at least 2 papers (Prasant Kumar Pattnaik, Jay Sarraf, Brain Computer Interface issues on hand movement + 2 more papers each)
-- Chosen dataset has been explored and coverted from .mat to .csv format by Nutapol
+- Chosen dataset has been explored by all members and coverted from .mat to .csv format by Nutapol
 ## NEXT STEPS:
 Perform preprocessing - mainly with respect to artefact removal and fourier transform into time domain.
 (Eye was closed)
 ## Literature Review: